 With technology collaboration, the production and distribution process of products can be carried out faster, with lower costs and higher efficiency.
-However, technological advances can also have a mixed impact on conventional business actors, who must adapt to technological developments in order to remain competitive in the market.
-If they fail to adjust, it will be difficult to meet the needs of consumers who have become accustomed to getting services from companies that adopt the latest technology.
-In addition, economic growth contributes to improving people's welfare in various aspects, such environmental, social, and economic.
-Therefore, changes in life patterns are needed to achieve better well-being.4
+However, technological advances can also have a mixed impact on conventional business actors, who must adapt to technological developments in order to remain competitive in the market.(Altay & Narayanan, 2022) If they fail to adjust, it will be difficult to meet the needs of consumers who have become accustomed to getting services from companies that adopt the latest technology.
+In addition, economic growth contributes to improving people's welfare in various aspects, such as environmental, social, and economic.
+Therefore, changes in life patterns are needed to achieve better well-being.(Clark, Lawton, Stevenson, Vickers, & Dahill, 2022)

-Advances in digital technology and changes in global work patterns have encouraged the emergence of the gig economy phenomenon, which is a work system that offers high flexibility, is based on short-term contracts, and has no permanent attachment to the company.
-5 The gig economy includes a wide range of jobs, such as freelancers, independent contractors, and part-time workers, spread across a variety of sectors, including transportation, food service, digital marketing, graphic design, information technology, as well as other creative industries.
-In the Southeast Asian region, the growth of the gig economy is experiencing rapid development, driven by the increasing demand for flexible labor and easy access to digital technology.6
+Advances in distal technology and changes in global work patterns have encouraged the emergence of the gig economy phenomenon, which is a work system that offers high flexibility, is based on fort-term contracts, and has no permanent attachment to the company.
+(George, 2024) The gig economy includes a wide range of jobs, such as freelancers, independent contractors, and part-time workers, spread across a variety of sectors, including transportation, food service, digital marketing, graphic design, information technology, as well as other creative industries.
+In the Southeast Asian region, the growth of the gig economy is experiencing rapid development, driven by the increasing demand for flexible labor and easy access to digital technology.
+(Mimi & Mani, 2024)